nonas/debian-clang/README.md

 2. Get package source from _sid_: ```apt-get -t unstable source _package_```
 3. Backup the description file: ```cp _package-version_.dsc _package-version_.orig.dsc```
 4. Update your sbuild chroot **once** (we disabled automatic updates in ```~/.sbuildrc```): ```sudo sbuild-update -udcar sid-amd64-sbuild```
+  If GCC stuff was installed/updated, clean it (see the wiki page above).
 5. Test if build still fails: ```sbuild _package-version_.dsc```
 6. If  build fails, cd to package directory: ```cd _package-version_/```
 7. Create a new patch using _quilt_: ```quilt new _patchname_```